jmrog/eavesdropper/README.md

 It accomplishes its goals by gently wrapping `jQuery.fn.on` and `jQuery.fn.off`.

 *NOTE:* This is in a very early stage of development and currently supports a fairly minimal set of actions.
-Read the comments for details.
+It will break things in a number of cases.
+Read the code/comments for details.